ahmadiehsan/personal_docs/docs/data_science/metrics/mean_reciprocal_rank.md

 - $\lvert Q\rvert$ is the number of queries
 - $\mathrm{rank}_i$ is the rank of the first relevant document for query $i$

-!!! info

-    A higher MRR indicates that relevant documents are retrieved at higher ranks (closer to the top)

 ## Example